HabeebEttu/pawfect_care/README.md

- Pawfect care is a premier mobile application designed to help proper management of pets around the world With Pawfect care,users and pet owners can find out and learn more about how to manage their pt health and habits,vets can easily communicate with their clients and patients and shelter admins will no longer have to do one on one for all adoption requests
+ Pawfect care is a premier mobile application designed to help proper management of pets around the world With Pawfect care,users and pet owners can find out and learn more about how to manage their pt health and habits,vets can easily communicate with their clients and patients and shelter admins will no longer have to do one on one in-person sessions   for all adoption requests

 ## Features
 - *Interactive UI*